Table of Contents

 - acts as a point of contact for the ICO.

-The DPO, appointed on the basis on professional qualities, reports to the American Express Chief Privacy Officer.
-The DPO is appointed by the American Express entities as a Board Director of AESEL and American Express Payments Services Limited (AEPSL), respectively the group’s issuing and acquiring entities in the UK.
+The DPO is appointed by the American Express entities as a Board Advisor of AESEL and American Express Payments Services Limited (AEPSL), respectively the group’s issuing and acquiring entities in the UK.

 The appointment is communicated to the ICO.